robin0800/manjaro-tools/README.md

 but it can be configured in the manjaro-tools.conf file.

-mkset is a little helper tools to easily create sets.
+mkset is a little helper tool to easily create buildsets.
 It is run inside the abs/pkgbuilds or iso profiles directory.

 ####Arguments